TickLabVN/ai_camera/README.md

-# Member Tracking AI Camera
+# Discord Vision
 ## I. Overview
-Develop a member tracking AI Camera system that help tracking members' activities at Lab's headquarter by integrating Detection and Recognition deep learning model.
+Develop an AI Camera system that help detecting and notify members' activities at Lab's headquarter to Discord server by integrating Detection and Recognition deep learning model.

 ## II.
 What you can receive
 - Learn how to develop each step in a machine learning lifecycle: data preparation, model development, model deployment, model monitoring.